History of Rwanda: Independence and first Rwandese Republic

-Military rule
+Second Rwandese Republic: military rule

 On July 5, 1973, Defence Minister Maj.
 Gen. Juvénal Habyarimana overthrew Kayibanda.
 He suspended the constitution, dissolved the National Assembly of Rwanda and imposed a strict ban on all political activity.

 Initially, Habyarimana abolished the quota system, winning him favour among Tutsi.
 However, this didn't last.
 In 1974, a public outcry developed over Tutsi over-representation in professional fields such as medicine and education.
 Thousands of Tutsi were forced to resign from such positions, and many were forced into exile.
 In associated violence, several hundred Tutsi were killed.
 Gradually, Habyarimana reimposed many of his predecessor's policies favouring Hutu over Tutsi.

 In 1975, President Habyarimana formed the National Revolutionary Movement for Development (MRND) whose goals were to promote peace, unity, and national development.
 The movement was organized from the "hillside" to the national level and included elected and appointed officials.

 Under MRND aegis, a new constitution making the country a totalitarian one-party state under the MRND was approved in a referendum in December 1978.
 These were shortly followed by presidential elections a few weeks later.
 Habyarimana, as president of the MRND, was the only candidate on the ballot.
 He was re-elected in 1983 and again in 1988, each time as sole candidate.
 However, in a minor concession to democracy, voters were given a choice of two MRND candidates in elections to the National Development Council of Rwanda.
 Responding to public pressure for political reform, President Habyarimana announced in July 1990 his intention to transform Rwanda's one-party state into a multi-party democracy.